skip to content

 What is Social Auditing?

 Social auditing is a management tool used to evaluate how well an organization complies with ethical and social standards.
 Unlike social accounting, which focuses on reporting, social auditing examines processes and outcomes.
 It ensures that organizations adhere to responsible business practices by verifying that their operations align with ethical labor standards and corporate social responsibility (CSR) requirements.
+Social audits help organizations demonstrate their commitment to ethical standards and accountability.
+Preparing for and conducting social audits involves significant work, including data collection, stakeholder engagement, and thorough review of practices.
 It checks whether a company’s operations align with its stated goals and societal expectations.

 Key Goals of Social Auditing